 For baskets that you’re making be sure that you don’t use Easter grass in them.
 Little fingers put anything and everything in their mouths and the “grass” could easily get caught in their throat and cause a choking hazard.
 You also may want to steer clear of an actual basket and instead use a small tote or cloth bag.
 Even plastic baskets can split and easily cut your little one.

 Related: How to Save Money on Easter Baskets

 The Lullaby Basket –

 Fill a basket with things that will calm baby when they’re headed to sleep.
-A cd with lullabies, a new stuffed animal and a super soft blanket are all great additions.
-Add in some calming lotion and you’ve got an awesome basket!
+A music CD with lullabies, a new stuffed animal, and a super soft blanket are all great additions.
+Add some calming lotion and you’ve got an awesome basket!

 The Princess Basket –